-9. Mexico argues that a second essential foundation of its claims in this case is the notion that the remedies contained in the Antidumping Agreement are not directed toward importers.
+10. Mexico argues that a second essential foundation of its claims in this case is the notion that the remedies contained in the Antidumping Agreement are not directed toward importers.
 It is not disputed that dumping results from the pricing behavior of exporters and producers.
-It is also indisputable, however, that antidumping duties are directed at importers.
+It is also indisputable, however, that antidumping duties - the remedy for injurious dumping that is provided by the Antidumping Agreement - are directed at importers.
 The fact that importers are the parties that actually pay the antidumping duties must not be ignored if antidumping duties are to be an effective remedy to "offset or prevent" dumping as provided in Article VI:2 of the GATT 1994.

-10. Mexico misunderstands the remedies provided for in the Antidumping Agreement as punitive measures directed at the conduct of producers and exporters.
+11. Mexico misunderstands the remedies provided for in the Antidumping Agreement as punitive measures directed at the conduct of producers and exporters.
 On the contrary, antidumping duties are remedial measures taken to "offset or prevent" dumping and its injurious effects by removing any incentive the importer has to import merchandise at less than normal value and to induce the importer to increase the resale price to cover the expense of the antidumping duties and prevent further injurious effect.
 Mexico interprets the Antidumping Agreement to require that the amount of antidumping duties be reduced in the amount by which some transactions are sold at prices in excess of normal value.
 Mexico is essentially arguing that non-dumped transactions constitute a remedy for dumped transactions that supplants the remedy provided for in the Antidumping Agreement.
 There is no basis for this interpretation in the provisions of the GATT 1994 or the Antidumping Agreement.
+Consequently, the second essential foundation of Mexico's claims also fails.

-11. The lack of a textual basis for Mexico's claims with respect to periodic reviews is also demonstrated by Mexico's attempt to apply the "product as a whole" concept in a manner that is detached from the concept's underlying textual basis in the first sentence of Article 2.4.2 of the Antidumping Agreement.
+12. The lack of a textual basis for Mexico's claims with respect to periodic reviews is also demonstrated by Mexico's attempt to apply the "product as a whole" concept in a manner that is detached from the concept's underlying textual basis in the first sentence of Article 2.4.2 of the Antidumping Agreement.
+Recall that Mexico's claims rely on the argument that margins of dumping calculated in periodic reviews must relate solely and exclusively to the "product as a whole," and cannot be calculated for individual transactions.
 The concept of "product as whole," however, was originally derived from the phrase "all comparable export transactions" in the first sentence of Article 2.4.2.
 Not surprisingly, Mexico is forced to acknowledge that the phrase "all comparable export transactions" cannot lend any support to its claims with respect to periodic reviews, because that phrase pertains only to average-to-average comparisons in original investigations.